FINED: Maidstone Springers owner prosecuted for running kennel without licence

 “The reformed legislation introduced last year makes it very clear that it is a legal requirement to have a license to run a business like this.
 Animal boarding businesses, even those in people’s homes, need to be inspected and approved by the local Council to ensure they provide a safe environment for pet owners to leave their most treasured possessions.”

-- WARNING: Road to close for five days to install two new gullies
+- WARNING: Bearsted Road to shut for five days